 It must be remembered that there is a significant recurrence rate of disease after medical treatment.
 Therefore maintenance therapy is required for those women who are not embarking on a pregnancy following medical treatment.

-Surgical treatment could either done via laparoscope or open surgery.
+Surgical treatment could either done via laporoscope or open surgery.
 It could be reconstructive (removal of endometriosis and repair of the affected organs) where fertility needs to be preserved.
-It is ablative (removal of womb and sometimes ovaries) to relieve women of severe pain after all options have failed.
+Clearance surgery involving removal of ovary, womb and other endometriosis deposit may be indicated if all options had failed.

 Endometriosis affects each individual differently.
 Ultimately the choice of treatment for endometriosis has to be individually tailored to the needs of the patient.